Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Analytical timescale calculations

 Here we present the analytical calculations we make of the different timescales of shape-shifting.
 The calculation method reflects the dynamics of the Gillespie algorithm and involves calculating the rates of all the dominant transitions given a particular lattice configuration.
 These can then be used to calculate the probability of transitioning to the different subsequent states as well as the average time required to do so.

 Our calculation technique relies on several simplifying assumptions which make the calculation tractable by hand.
 Firstly we focus only on structural identity, without needing to identify each particular tile species.
 This essentially neglects the chance that a tile shares neighbors in multiple structures, which becomes vanishingly small in the limit of large $l$.
-We also neglect transitions involving empty sites, assuming that the chemical potential is sufficiently low as compared to the interactions that transitions involving empty sites will be subdominant.
-Typically a few transitions will have by far the largest rate, such that the average time for that transition is approximately the inverse of the sum of the rates of these dominant transitions.
+We also neglect transitions involving empty sites, assuming that these transitions are subdominant.
+This can be seen, for example, in the snapshots shown in Fig.~\ref{fig:Nucleation}(a) and Fig.~\ref{fig:InterfaceGrowth}(a), in which there are no empty lattice sites.
+Typically a few key transitions will have by far the largest rate, such that the average time for that transition is approximately the inverse of the sum of the rates of these dominant transitions.
+For different parameter values, different transitions dominate.
+Based on this, we divide the calculations of timescales into different parameter ranges.
 These assumptions greatly simplify the calculations, as a comprehensive enumeration might not be tractable.
 Despite these assumptions, the resulting calculations provide a good approximation.
 The main reason for this is the exponentiation in the rates.
-This means that particular transitions quickly become very dominant, which can be used to simplify rate calculations as described above.
-Furthermore, for each process there is typically one rate-limiting step (RLS) which dominates the timescales.
-In interface growth the RLS is initiating a new layer.
-In nucleation the RLS is forming a critical seed.
+This means that particular transitions quickly become very dominant, which can be used to simplify rate calculations.
+Furthermore, for each process there is typically one rate-limiting step (RLS) which dominates the timescales \cite{Lifshitz1961JoPaCoS}.
+In nucleation the RLS is forming a critical seed (reactions $\mathcal{A}_N\to\mathcal{B}_N\to\mathcal{B}_N\to\mathcal{C}_N$ in Fig.~\ref{fig:Calc_Nucleation}).
+In interface growth the RLS is initiating a new layer (reaction $\mathcal{A}_I$ in Fig.~\ref{fig:Calc_Interface}).
 This means that the scaling in the timescales is typically due to one key process, and once this process has been considered in the calculation, the correct scaling will emerge.